Parents A to Z Guide

 S-119, Warde Academic Center

-The LCDS Office is committed to enhancing student success by providing tutoring, academic skills instruction and accommodations for students with documented disabilities.
+The Learning Center is committed to enhancing student success by providing tutoring and academic skills instruction.
 Free one-on-one tutoring is offered in writing and a variety of other academic subjects.
 Supplemental instruction sessions are offered weekly for students enrolled in difficult courses, such as chemistry and physics.
-Students who have or think they may have disabilities or learning differences must identify themselves to the Learning Center staff and provide appropriate documentation if they wish to receive accommodations for courses.
-LCDS also advocates for students with disabilities within the University.

 L-108, Warde Academic Center